 Now, if you don’t already have the Extreme Q and you are looking for a great budget desktop vaporizer, look no further than the Arizer XQ2.
 As you can tell from above, it’s loaded with great features, even rivaling some of the best desktop vaporizers for a fraction of the price.
 The flavor is excellent, and you get lots of delivery options, including a whip, mini-whip, and balloon system.
 Check out my full Arizer XQ2 desktop vaporizer review for more info.
 Click here to check out the current price at POTV.

-While it might not be the best in all categories, the Arizer XQ2 offers the ability to use all delivery methods for a fraction of a price and can help you figure out which delivery method you prefer.
+While it might not be the best in all categories, the Arizer XQ2 offers the ability to use all delivery methods for a fraction of the price and can help you determine which delivery method you prefer.
 Or you’ll just fall in love with the Arizer XQ2, and you’ll never need another vaporizer.
 Good luck with that! #VAS

 Thank you for taking the time to read my Arizer XQ2 vs. Extreme Q Vaporizer Comparison, and feel free to hit me up in the comments with any questions regarding the XQ2, EQ, or any other desktop vaporizer.